dipanwita2019/MSSQL-Server/README.md

 # List all the running docker containers (check if the container is running and note the container id)
 docker ps -a

-# Download Azure Data Studio
+# Use Azure Data Studio to access the SQL server
 go to:
 https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15